Anomie

 The term, commonly understood to mean normlessness, is believed to have been popularized by French sociologist Émile Durkheim in his influential book Suicide (1897). Émile Durkheim suggested that Protestants exhibited a greater degree of anomie than Catholics.
 However, Durkheim first introduced the concept of anomie in his 1893 work The Division of Labour in Society.
-Durkheim never used the term normlessness; rather, he described anomie as "derangement," and "an insatiable will."
-Durkheim used the term "the malady of the infinite" because desire without limit can never be fulfilled; it only becomes more intense.
+Durkheim never used the term normlessness; rather, he described anomie as "derangement", and "an insatiable will."
+Durkheim used the phrase "the malady of the infinite" because desire without limit can never be fulfilled; it only becomes more intense.

-For Durkheim, anomie arises more generally from a mismatch between personal or group standards and wider social standards; or from the lack of a social ethic, which produces moral deregulation and an absence of legitimate aspirations.
-This is a nurtured condition:
+For Durkheim, anomie arises more generally from a mismatch between personal or group standards and wider social standards; or from the lack of a social ethic, which produces moral deregulation and an absence of legitimate aspirations, i.e.:

 History

 In 1893, Durkheim introduced the concept of anomie to describe the mismatch of collective guild labour to evolving societal needs when the guild was homogeneous in its constituency.
 He equated homogeneous (redundant) skills to mechanical solidarity whose inertia hindered adaptation.
 He contrasted this with the self-regulating behaviour of a division of labour based on differences in constituency, equated to organic solidarity, whose lack of inertia made it sensitive to needed changes.